syndesisio/syndesis/app/ui/src/app/platform/README.md

 }
 ```

-The example above involves the `UPDATE` action we already know, which is intercepted by the _Effect_ which will read its payload and will send a `PUT` request to the API (by means of an imaginary `metadataService` object whose `put()` method allegedly leverages `ApiHttpService` to send PUT requests).
-When the Http call is successfully processed, the observable stream allows us return another action (represented as a raw `{ type: MetadataActions.UPDATE_COMPLETE }` object literal - we could use `new MetadataActions.UpdateComplete()` instead) and we handle errors by also returning an `MetadataActions.ERROR` object literal.
+The example above involves the `UPDATE` action we already know, which is intercepted by the _Effect_, which will read its payload and send a `PUT` request to the API (by means of an imaginary `metadataService` object whose `put()` method leverages the `ApiHttpService` to send PUT requests).

+When the HTTP call is successfully processed, the observable stream allows us to return another action (represented as a raw `{ type: MetadataActions.UPDATE_COMPLETE }` object literal, though we could use `new MetadataActions.UpdateComplete()` instead).
+We handle errors by also returning an `MetadataActions.ERROR` object literal.

 In a nutshell, all action objects piped through the observable stream will be dispatched by the Effects handler once the observable stream reaches its end.

-In the example provided, remember that the `ERROR` acion also triggered a `RESET` action by means of the previously created `resetMedatataUponError$` effect class member.
+In the example provided, remember that the `ERROR` action also triggered a `RESET` action by means of the previously created `resetMedatataUponError$` effect class member.

 ### How to fetch observable state streams and subscribe to state changes
-Let's figure out that we have observed the guidelines above to create a slice of state in the platform store (namely `PlatformState`) that allows us to persist the existing integrations.
-Or perhaps we might want to subscribe to changes in all the slices of state (which is not recommended anyways, given the huge volatility fo the store).
-Then you could do the following from any component:
+Let's assume that we have observed the guidelines above to create a slice of state in the platform store (namely `PlatformState`), which allows us to persist the existing Integrations.
+Or perhaps we might want to subscribe to changes in all the slices of state (which is not recommended anyway, given the volatility of the store).
+You could, then, do the following from any component:

 ```typescript
 import { Component, OnInit } from '@angular/core';